gabrielsyphan/wex-purchase-transaction/README.md

 1. Clone the repository
 2. Copy the `.env.example` file to `.env` and fill the variables
 3. Run `docker-compose up -d --build` in the root folder
-4. Access the application at `http://localhost:2984/api/v1`
+4. Access the Api documentation at `http://localhost:2984/swagger-ui/index.html#/`

 ## Dependencies
 - [Docker](https://docs.docker.com/install/)